Belinda Lee: European star

 Lee's first film post-Rank was The Nights of Lucretia Borgia (1959), shot in Italy, playing the title role.
 In early 1959 she made The Magliari (1959), an Italian film shot in Germany directed by Francesco Rosi.
 She stayed in Germany to make a local movie, Love Now, Pay Later (1959), playing Rosemarie Nitribitt, a prostitute who was murdered.

 In June 1959 she said "Now all the time I make films One after the other.
 It won't last but now I am in demand.
 I might as well cash in on it.
 For the first time I make money.
 Always am I asked now to play wicked women...
 On the Continent I'm thought of always in connection with parts like that.
 Bit of a change from the old Rank Orgy.
 But I'm not ambitions anymore.
 I don't care any more to be a big star.
 I used to be so ambitious – now it means nothing to me.
 Now I just wanted to make some money.
 So I can live the way I want to."

 In August 1959 Lee was in Marie of the Isles (1959), a French-Italian adventure tale where she played the real life Marie Bonnard du Parquet.
 This was followed by Vacations in Majorca (1959), an Italian comedy and Messalina (1960), an Italian Ancient history epic where Lee played the title role, shot in late 1959.
 In December she was in Munich to film Satan Tempts with Love (1960) when she announced her relationship with Orsini was over.
-Orsini later wrote that when Lee went to Germany to make a movie "she felt would be important to her career" he refused to come, which ended their relationship.
+Orsini later wrote that when Lee went to Germany to make a movie "she felt would be important to her career" he refused to go, which ended their relationship.

 Lee went back to Italy to make Long Night in 1943 (1960), a critically acclaimed war drama, and had a cameo in Love, the Italian Way (1960), a comedy with Walter Chiari, shot in mid 1960.
-In May 1960 she said "all they wanted when I was filming in England were dewey-eyed little innocents and sexy big-bosomed blondes and I didn't think I fitted either bill."
+In May 1960, she said "all they wanted when I was filming in England were dewey-eyed little innocents and sexy big-bosomed blondes and I didn't think I fitted either bill."

 She appeared opposite Cornel Wilde in Constantine and the Cross (1961), playing Fausta, and had leading roles in Blood Feud (1961) and Ghosts of Rome (1961), the latter with Marcello Mastroianni.

 Lee's last film was the Biblical epic The Story of Joseph and His Brethren (1961).
 An article after her death said Lee made £150,000 from her European films.

-In December 1960 Lee announced her engagement to filmmaker Gualtiero Jacopetti.
-Shortly afterwards he was charged with molesting three girls under eleven years of age in Hong Kong.
-He had also once been married to a thirteen year old who had accused him of rape, and was waiting for his divorce from her.
+In December 1960, Lee announced her engagement to filmmaker Gualtiero Jacopetti.
+Shortly afterwards, he was charged with molesting three girls under eleven years of age in Hong Kong.
+He had also once been married to a thirteen-year-old who had accused him of rape, and was waiting for his divorce from her.
 She took several months off to accompany Jacopetti around the world to shoot footage for a documentary.
 "When she loved a man she loved him completely", said one friend.